A little lawn history? Did you know that the word “lawn” comes from a Celtic word Llan or Luan meaning an enclosed piece of land?

 It is estimated that turf covers 32 million acres in the United States and has become the largest irrigated crop in the country.
 Lawns are a part of an ever changing multi-billion dollar industry.
 Changing climates, government legislation and market demands continue to be driving forces behind the evolution of lawns.
 Lawns 50 years from now will be as different as our lawns are from those grown in the 1950’s.

 The benefits and results of an organic lawn stretch far into the future.
 Organic lawns hold up better over time, evidenced by their flourishing, lush, verdant quality that attracts happy grass, plants and critters alike.
 Start today and you will enjoy a lifetime of organic lawn benefits.
-Organic lawns are greener, healthier, less prone to winter breakdown or degradation over time and are, overall, less expensive to maintain.
+Organic lawns are greener, healthier and less prone to degradation over time and are, overall, less expensive to maintain.

 Leave a Comment